This article originally appeared on Noisey US.

-There are some great lines in the interview, some warm and funny moments, and some fascinating reflections on the role of the artist, but holy shit, Bob Dylan just checked off The Stereophonics on a list of his favorite recent albums.
+There are some great lines in the interview, some warm and funny moments, and some fascinating reflections on the role of the artist, but holy shit, Bob Dylan just checked off The Stereophonics on a list of his favourite recent albums.
 He just drops it in there next to Iggy Pop, Imelda May, Norah Jones, and a Ray Charles tribute record.
 He just comes right out with it: "The Stereophonics."
 He also talks through his love for Amy Winehouse, telling Flanagan that "she was the last real individualist around."

 There are some brilliant anecdotes that you'd call revelations if it weren't for Dylan's mischievous desire to bend history.
 When Flanagan asks for the "real story" behind a recording session that Elvis Presley had booked with Dylan and George Harrison, he responds by saying that Elvis "did show up, it was us that didn't."
 That's that resolved, then.
 He also confirms that he was offered the role of Clyde Barrow in Bonnie and Clyde; he and his manager were fighting at the time, he says, so the offer never got to Dylan himself.
 Flanagan's follow-up question, which is great, doesn't get much of a response from Dylan:

 You could have had some love scenes with Faye Dunaway – any regrets?